 Our projects

-Bosnia and Herzegovina
+Bosnia & Herzegovina

 In a heavily ethnicised everyday life in post Dayton - Dayton Agreement (Dejtonski Mirovni Sporazum) - Bosnia and Herzegovina, CSSP a) proposes activities aimed at strengthening local actors’ potential in attaining quality dialogue in society and b) imparts knowledge and skills in mediation and alternative conflict resolution methods.